TorjanDargon/AniList/README.md

-# Watchlist — Anime Episode Tracker
+# AniList — Anime Episode Tracker

 A single-file, manga-styled anime watchlist organizer.
 Search a title, drop it onto your dashboard, and track your episode progress across four lists: Watching, Plan to watch, On hold, and Completed.